 Yea for Meathead, I thought.
-Way to put your wife in her place!
-(As I recall, she was not impressed and she slugged him.
+Archie is just sooo uneducated!
+(Archie was not impressed.
 Our grammatical skills are so underappreciated.)

 That is, until I discovered that Merriam-Webster — and who can argue with them? — says that “loan” has been a verb for 700 years — and still is.